 October 2013 graduates of LVGS tutor training in photo: from back row left – Rachel Santoro, Dennis Reilley, Kathleen Becker, John Bradley, Mike McMahon (trainer); front row from left: Cheryl Seifert, Donna O’Mahony, Joan Marc, Caroline Bianchi (trainer), Sharon Dellmore, Linda McGraw (trainer)

-Do you have a special technical skill (e.g. Human Resources, Legal, Information Services) or talent (e.g. Graphic Arts, Writing and Editing, Fund Raising) that you would like to donate to LVGS?
-We are always looking for capable and interested people to join our Board of Directors or lend their expertise to our staff.
-To express interest, please send an inquiry and resume to our Executive Director, Marsha Tait at email@example.com.
+Do you have a special technical skill (e.g. Human Resources, Legal, Information Technologies) or talent (e.g. Graphic Arts, Writing and Editing, Fund Raising)?
+We are always looking for capable and interested people to join our Board of Directors to lend their expertise to our staff.
+To express interest, please send an inquiry and resume to our Executive Director, Marsha Tait, at mtait@LiteracyCNY.org.

 Save the date!
 2015 LiteracyCNY SCRABBLE Mania is coming soon!
 SCRABBLE Mania is an evening of food, fun, music, local celebrities, and competitive team SCRABBLE playing — all for the great cause of promoting adult literacy in our community.
 Don’t miss internationally acclaimed jazz musicians Ronnie Leigh and Marcus Curry – and celebrity emcees Ted & Amy from 93Q!

 New This Year: Thanks to our enthusiastic sponsors and participants, we’ve outgrown another venue and are moving the event to the Oncenter!